dhigginbotham/resume/README.md

 - Respected for remaining calm in stressful situations, under tight deadlines and as an asset to the team.
 - Resourceful and driven to find a practical, deliverable solution that is profitable for the customer as well as for the Company.
 - Known for well-honed skills in multi-tasking and creative instincts in UI/UX development.
-- Development of beautiful design Layouts in HTML, CSS, JAVASCRIPT, Photoshop and Illustrator.
+- Development of beautiful design Layouts in HTML, CSS, JavaScript, Photoshop and Illustrator.

 #### Languages
 CoffeeScript, JavaScript, PHP, C/C++, CSS (LESS)

 #### Frameworks

-#####Javascript:
+#####JavaScript:
 Node.js, Express.js, Hapi.js, Angular.js, Mocha, Jade, Handlebars/Mustache, MongoDB/Mongoose, SQL, jQuery

 #####PHP: